Yeeldx/yeeldbox-devdocs/docs/developers/v2/hacking-with-yearn.md

 - [Ganache](https://trufflesuite.com/ganache/)
 - [Foundry](https://github.com/nicolasgarcia214/damn-vulnerable-defi-foundry)

-# Yeeldx Vaults & Smart Contract Integrations
+# Yeeldx YeeldBoxes & Smart Contract Integrations
-Yeeldx’s core product is the Vault (also known as yVault) — a set-it-and-forget-it yield aggregator running on top of DeFi’s yield-generating protocols like Compound, Aave, Curve, and Convex.
+Yeeldx’s core product is the YeeldBox (also known as yYeeldBox) — a set-it-and-forget-it yield aggregator running on top of DeFi’s yield-generating protocols like Compound, Aave, Curve, and Convex.
 Most of the core functionality such as deposit, withdraw, borrow, repay, or flashloan occurs in the XX contract ().
 For a breakdown of V2 features see the contract overview or dive even deeper with the V2 Technical Paper.

 ## Getting Started

 #### Starter Kit

-Here's an example for integrating V2 vaults and ERC-4626.
+Here's an example for integrating V2 YeeldBoxes and ERC-4626.

 https://github.com/storming0x/ystarter-foundry-kit

 What you'll find:
-- Basic example Solidity Smart Contracts for integrating with Yeeldx Vaults for both V2 and ERC4626 interfaces.
+- Basic example Solidity Smart Contracts for integrating with Yeeldx YeeldBoxes for both V2 and ERC4626 interfaces.
-- ERC4626 adapter to wrap Yeeldx vaults.
+- ERC4626 adapter to wrap Yeeldx YeeldBoxes.
 - Example Contracts
 - Sample test suite.

-**Yeeldx Vaults**
+**Yeeldx YeeldBoxes**

-[This repository](https://github.com/Yeeldx/Yeeldx-vaults#readme) includes the set of smart contracts that are used for the Yeeldx Vaults.
-It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including a inheritable template strategy for use with Solidity-based strategies that interact with Yeeldx Vaults.
+[This repository](https://github.com/Yeeldx/Yeeldx-YeeldBoxes#readme) includes the set of smart contracts that are used for the Yeeldx YeeldBoxes.
+It contains the requirements, code, deployment scripts, and tests necessary for the core protocol, including a inheritable template strategy for use with Solidity-based strategies that interact with Yeeldx YeeldBoxes.
 These contracts are used to create a simple way to generate high risk-adjusted returns for depositors of various assets via best- in-class lending protocols, liquidity pools, and community-made yield farming strategies on Ethereum.

 ## Testing

 ### Introduction
-You are able to test Yeeldx vaults without spending cryptoassets  on the available testnet for each network.
+You are able to test Yeeldx YeeldBoxes without spending cryptoassets  on the available testnet for each network.

 To get started, head to the Yeeldx testnet client which is available at: https://hack.Yeeldx.finance/